firevale/kaffy/README.md

 end
 ```

-Starting with Kaffy v0.9, the `:resources` option can take a literal list or a function.
+Starting with Kaffy2 v0.9, the `:resources` option can take a literal list or a function.
 If a function is provided, it should take a conn and return a list of contexts and schemas like in the example above.
 Passing a conn to the function provides more flexibility and customization to your resources list.